- What age children can be accepted at the hotel?

 Our Balcony Suites have kitchenettes, so if you want to cook, be sure to reserve one of these.
 The kitchens come complete with plates, cups, glasses, pots and pans and silverware.
 See the details of the Hermanas Mirabal Suite and Oscar de la Renta Suite for more information.

-Our reception staff and managers all speak good English (some also speak French or Portuguese).
+Our reception staff and managers all speak good English (some also speak German).
 If you don't speak Spanish and need help with a resevation or a phone call, they will be happy to help.

 The electricity system is the same as the US, the voltage is 110v, and the plugs are the same shape as those used in the US with two flat pins and sometimes a third round pin.